Stainless steel: High-temperature

 At elevated temperatures, all metals react with hot gases.
 The most common high-temperature gaseous mixture is air, of which oxygen is the most reactive component.
 To avoid corrosion in air, carbon steel is limited to approximately 480 C. Oxidation resistance in stainless steels increases with additions of chromium, silicon, and aluminium.
 Small additions of cerium and yttrium increase the adhesion of the oxide layer on the surface.
 The addition of chromium remains the most common method to increase high-temperature corrosion resistance in stainless steels; chromium reacts with oxygen to form a chromium oxide scale, which reduces oxygen diffusion into the material.
 The minimum 10.5% chromium in stainless steels provides resistance to approximately 700 C, while 16% chromium provides resistance up to approximately 1200 C. Type 304, the most common grade of stainless steel with 18% chromium, is resistant to approximately 870 C. Other gases, such as sulfur dioxide, hydrogen sulfide, carbon monoxide, chlorine, also attack stainless steel.
 Resistance to other gases is dependent on the type of gas, the temperature, and the alloying content of the stainless steel.
-With the addition of up to 5% aluminium, ferritic grades Fr-Cr-Al are designed for electrical resistance and oxidation resistance at elevated temperatures.
+With the addition of up to 5% aluminium, ferritic grades Fe-Cr-Al are designed for electrical resistance and oxidation resistance at elevated temperatures.
 Such alloys include Kanthal, produced in the form of wire or ribbons.